AzureAD/azure-activedirectory-library-for-android/README.md

       <application/>
     ```

 5. Register your WEBAPI service app in Azure Active Directory (AAD).
-If you're not sure what a tenant is or how you would get one, read [What is a Windows Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Windows Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
+If you're not sure what a tenant is or how you would get one, read [What is a Microsoft Azure AD tenant](http://technet.microsoft.com/library/jj573650.aspx)? or [Sign up for Microsoft Azure as an organization](http://www.windowsazure.com/en-us/manage/services/identity/organizational-account/).
 These docs should get you started on your way to using Windows Azure AD.
 6.
   * NOTE: You need to write down the APP ID URI for the next steps